Book of SEG

 Setting an annual sales target of 40,000 was a bit optimistic, considering that fewer than that number have been sold over the course of the decade.

-The EN-V Project refers to “a vision for transportation in 2030″.
+The EN-V Project refers to “a vision for transportation in 2030”.
 For me, this begs the question: will we have to wait that long to buy one?
 Will it be longer for one that doesn’t suck?
+The answer is things are not looking up for Segway, but this form of transportation is still around.

 I’m really missing something important here.
 For decades, masses of people have recognized that our current transportation system is critically flawed.